 Alongside the Broadway productions and special events that frequent Fayetteville's largest performing arts center, the stage(s) at WAC play host to several musical events.
 Popular concert series include Night Out, 10 x 10, Starrlight Jazz Club and West Street Live.

-Located within the historic Walker Stone House, the Folk School of Fayetteville maintains space for lessons, classes, workshops, and jams.
+Located within the historic Walker Stone House, Ozark Folkways maintains space for lessons, classes, workshops, and jams.
 In addition, they host concerts that are as dynamic and varied as our community.

-Inside the Pryor Center in downtown Fayetteville lives a life-size, walk-through replica of a Delta Blues juke joint - and every so often, you'll get the chance to see it in action!
+Inside the atrium of the Pryor Center in downtown Fayetteville lives a life-size, walk-through replica of a Delta Blues juke joint - and here and there, you’ll get the chance to see it rockin’ and rollin’!
 The exhibit is managed by the Music Education Initiative and was previously installed in the Clinton Presidential Center.